vineetred/JavaDungeon/README.md

   invariant is the ability to hold treasure!
 * I also abstracted the coordinates from within the cave and edge objects into a new class of their own, along with their interface.
+* Treasure is now an ENUM with an interface.
+This allows us to have unlimited number of treasure things without having to worry about types.

 # Testing Plan
 * Please refer to the testing source folder for more details.